 Module credits 8.00 NQF Level 05 Service modules Faculty of Engineering, Built Environment and Information Technology Faculty of Education Faculty of Humanities Faculty of Health Sciences Prerequisites A candidate must have passed Mathematics and Physical Science with at least 60% in the Grade 12 examination OR a candidate must have passed PHY 143 and WTW 143.
-Contact time 1 tutorial per week, 3 lectures per week Language of tuition Module is presented in English Department Geography Geoinformatics and Meteorology Period of presentation Quarter 3
+Max 600 students.
+Contact time 1 tutorial per week, 3 lectures per week Language of tuition Module is presented in English Department Geography Geoinformatics and Meteorology Period of presentation Semester 2